top of page

 20210421_194012_(1).jpg

 Linda Bigness-Lanigan holds a BFA from Syracuse University and a MA in art history from SUNY Empire.
 Her work has been collected and exhibited throughout the United States.
+Her most recent work is a large-scale oil painting reflecting urban renewal and earned a home at the Rochester, New York Regional Health Center.

 Janine M. DeBaise is the Branch President and has published essays in numerous magazines, including Orion Magazine, Southwest Review, and The Hopper.
-Her poetry includes the book Body Language and the chapbook Of a Feather.
-She teaches writing and literature at SUNY ESF.
+Her poetry collections include the book Body Language and the chapbook Of a Feather.
+DeBaise won the Vinnie Ream medal for her essay "The Space Between."
+She teaches writing and literature at SUNY Environmental Science and Forestry.

 Janet Fagal is a retired teacher, lecturer, and poet.
 Her poems appear in The Pen Woman and online as well as in anthologies edited by Lee Bennett.
 She serves as CNY Branch Treasurer.
+Two of her poems were finalists in the Elizabeth Royal Patton Memorial Poetry Contest in 2024.
+Her poems appear in eight Pomelo Books created for children and teachers.
+Fagal won the 2022 NLAPW Biennial Della Crowder Miller Poetry award, among other honors.

 Marilyn Forth is a visual artist who has enjoyed a distinguished career, teaching Textile Art at Syracuse University and a lifetime tenure with the American Craft Council.
 She has shown her paintings in Philadelphia, Baltimore, Columbus, NYC (including the Puck Building), and the Edgewood other galleries.